stts-se/tillstudpub/audio_streaming/README.md

 # Overview

 `audio_streaming` is a simple proof of concept application for streaming user microphone audio from a client to a server.
-The audio is saved in the server as a binary "raw" audio file, along with a JSON file, containing relevant metadata about the recording.
+The audio is saved in the server as a wav audio file, along with a JSON file, containing relevant metadata about the recording.

 In this document, we describe the application itself and how it works.